Celot1979/ReproductorMP3/README.md

 When the project is finished there will be a .jar file so that it can be implemented on any platform.

 ## Uso de la aplicación por usuario
-- Al abrir el programa nos encontraremos que nos abre una ventana emergente para que le especiquemos dónde tenemos las canciones que deseamos implementar como una PlayList.
+- Al abrir el programa nos encontraremos  una ventana emergente donde especiquemos la PlayList que deseamos implemetar.
-- When opening the program we will find that it opens a pop-up window for us to specify where we have the songs that we want to implement as a PlayList
+- When opening the program we will find a pop-up window where we specify the PlayList that we want to implement.

 ![Captura de pantalla 2022-12-09 a las 11 24 53](https://user-images.githubusercontent.com/67976795/206681495-62a185c7-c41c-4e62-b9e3-24434de3e214.png)